Combitech/codefarm/README.md

 REST classes and instances represented by JSON.
 In Code Farm we denote the REST classes and instances *Types* and *Type instances*.

 All *types* have some mandatory attributes, one of these is the attribute *tags* which is a list of strings.
+More about tags in [Flows](#Flows) below.

 ## Flows
 A CI flow in Code Farm is represented by a number of *steps*.
 Each *step* is associated with a *baseline specification*